m9bmd/hammer-down/README.md

 - [Technologies Used](#technologies-used)

 ## Features
-- **User authentication**: Sign up or login in using Auth.js, with the option to authenticate via Google or Github or create a new Account that sends verification.
-Upon creation of account with credentials verification email is sent to the user to confirm identity.
+- **User Authentication**: Sign up or log in using Auth.js, with the option to authenticate via Google or GitHub, or create a new account that requires email verification.
+A verification email will be sent to confirm the user's identity upon account creation.
-- **Add Posts**: Create New Posts with a rich text editor powered by TipTap
+- **Add Posts**: Create new posts with a rich text editor powered by TipTap.
-- **Update Posts**: Edit user's exisiting Posts to keep them relevant.
+- **Update Posts**: Edit existing posts to keep them relevant.
-- **Hammer Posts**: let;s user hammer down the post posted by other users
+- **Hammer Posts**: Allows users to "hammer down" posts made by others.
-- **Comment on Posts**: let's user post comments on different posts.
+- **Comment on Posts**: Users can post comments on different posts.
-- **Search Posts**: let user search posts based on title, category or author.
+- **Search Posts**: Search posts based on title, category, or author.
-- **Delete Posts**: Delete exisitng Posts that are not relevant.
+- **Delete Posts**: Remove existing posts that are no longer relevant.
-- **Secure Access**: Posts are securely stored in a mongodb database, accessed via Prisma ORM & for speed Prisma Accelerate
+- **Secure Access**: Posts are securely stored in a MongoDB database, accessed via Prisma ORM with Prisma Accelerate for speed.
-- **Modern UI***: Built with Shadcn UI components & designed in clean & modern user interface
+- **Modern UI**: Built with Shadcn UI components and designed with a clean, modern user interface.

 ## How to Use
-1. **Sign Up**: Create a new account or login via Google or Github.
+1. **Sign Up**: Create a new account or log in via Google or GitHub.
-2. **Create a Post**: Once logged in, use the "Create Post" button to create post.
-You can use the rich text editor to format your Posts as you like.
+2. **Create a Post**: Once logged in, use the "Create Post" button to create a post.
+You can format your post using the rich text editor.
-3. **Update Post**: Go to your Dashboard & click on Posts to find your posts & click on edit button on your desired post to edit it's content
+3. **Update Post**: Go to your Dashboard and click on "Posts" to find your posts.
+Click the edit button on your desired post to update its content.
-4. **Delete Post**: Go to your Dasboard & click on delete button on your desired posts
+4. **Delete Post**: Go to your Dashboard and click the delete button on your desired post.
-5. **Search Posts**: Search Posts based on title, category or author.
+5. **Search Posts**: Search posts based on title, category, or author.
  ## Installation

 To run the app locally, follow these steps: